timonus/objectionable-c/content/posts/brotli-ios/index.md

 ![](brotli-ios-chart2.jpeg "Opener's en localized strings.
 Original size: 13 KB")

 I care deeply about conserving storage on my users' devices, and this has become an excellent tool to use for reducing app size.
+Hopefully Apple makes this enum value public in the future!
+(FB16918276)

 You can install brotli from homebrew and use it to compress files with ease!
 I often do this as a build step that applies only to release builds so that I can continue using the original files while debugging the app.